 The Flow Chart Diagram (like any diagram) can be viewed as an element list which makes working with the element's properties easier.

 Diagram Filters can also be used when presenting the diagrams to draw attention to parts of the diagrams and the diagrams can be presented as hand drawn or in a whiteboard style by changing the properties of the diagram.

 Learn more about the Flow Chart Diagram

-Flow Chart Diagram
+Flow Charts

 Gantt View

-Getting to know the Gantt View Introducing the Gantt The Gantt View is a tool for visualizing the elements in a project, Package or diagram and the resources that have been allocated to them.
+Getting to know the Project Gantt View Introducing the Project Gantt View The Gantt View is a tool for visualizing the elements in a project, Package or diagram and the resources that have been allocated to them.
 There are a number of different Gantt charts available: - The Project Gantt View used to view elements across the entire repository - Diagram Gantt View used to display the allocation of resources to the elements in a given diagram. - Package Gantt View used to display the allocation of resources to the elements contained in a selected Package.
 The tool will empower the traditional or agile project manager to ensure that a projects resources are allocated to repository content and help ensure high value outcomes are achieved right from within the repository.

-Allocation window where fine details can be entered and adjusted.
-Options for the Gantt View The Project Gantt View is a highly flexible tool that can be configured to display information in a number of different ways.
+While broad changes can be made using the visual duration bars in the Project Gantt View, it is common practice to use the tool in conjunction with the Resource Allocation window, where fine details can be entered and adjusted.
+Options for the Project Gantt View The Project Gantt View is a highly flexible tool that can be configured to display information in a number of different ways.
 Filters can be used to show only elements that have a particular status or more generally by using the Filter Bar and finding elements that contain the specified filter text in a particular column.
 It is also possible to filter the display by Start or Completion date or to just show overdue tasks.
 Broad changes can be made to the duration of tasks by simply dragging the ends of the visual bars.
 The scale of time can be altered on the display to allow short and long term planning and to get condensed and expanded views.
 The Gantt chart can conveniently be copied to the clipboard and pasted in to other applications or saved into a file.
 There is a wide range of other options that are available, making the tool invaluable to a team and schedule-based approach to modeling.

-Learn more about the Gantt View
+Learn more about the Project Gantt View

-Gantt View
+The Project Gantt View

 Gap Analysis Matrix

 Getting to know the Gap Analysis Matrix

 Introducing the Gap Analysis Matrix The Gap Analysis Matrix is a specialized Relationship Matrix that is used to record the gaps that exist between two versions of some part of an enterprise.
 The gaps between two different versions of an architecture could be recorded, or the gaps between two versions of Capabilities or Staff Competencies, or two versions of Information or Data.
 The tool is structured similarly to a spreadsheet with columns and rows.
 The elements that make up the baseline (starting point) are listed as rows and the elements that make up the target (end point) are listed as columns.
 There is a column for recording missing or eliminated elements and a row for recording new elements.
 At the intersection of a baseline element and target element, notes can be added that describe any details of the relationship between the two elements.